KatharineME/FASTQ.jl/benchmark.md

 Notes from the 2019 benchmarking paper

-- The ability to detect variants that are known to be present or “absence of false negatives”, which we call “recall” in this work
+- "The ability to detect variants that are known to be present or “absence of false negatives”, which we call “recall” in this work"
-- Specificity (the ability to correctly identify the absence of variants or “absence of false positives”, which we replace with “precision” in this work
+- "Specificity (the ability to correctly identify the absence of variants or “absence of false positives”, which we replace with “precision” in this work
-- Precision is often a more useful metric than specificity due to the very large proportion of true negative positions in the genome
+- "Precision is often a more useful metric than specificity due to the very large proportion of true negative positions in the genome
-- Our tools calculate TP, FP, and FN requiring the genotype to match, but output additional statistics related to how many of the FPs and FNs are allele matches (FP.GT) or local matches (FP.AL)
+- "Our tools calculate TP, FP, and FN requiring the genotype to match, but output additional statistics related to how many of the FPs and FNs are allele matches (FP.GT) or local matches (FP.AL)
-- Note that we have chosen not to include true negatives (or consequently specificity) in our standardized definitions.
+- "Note that we have chosen not to include true negatives (or consequently specificity) in our standardized definitions.
 This is due to the challenge in defining the number of true negatives, particularly for indels or around complex variants.

 ![ga4gh_metric](media/ga4gh_tp_fp_fn.png)